paulbayer/Inventory_Scripts/README.md

 - **Inventory_Modules.py**
   - This is the "utils" file that is referenced by nearly every other script I've written.
 I didn't know Python well enough when I started to know that I should have named this "utils".
 If I get ambitious, maybe I'll go through and rename it within every script.

+- **test_tools.sh**
+  - This is a great little bash script I wrote that will just test out the scripts that are most useful, and give timings on them.
+I'm planning to use this bash script to help me prioritize which python scripts to enable for multi-threading first.

 - **vpc_modules.py**
   - This is another "utils" collection, generally specific to the "ALZ_CheckAccount" script as well as the all_my_vpcs(2).py script, because all of the VPC deletion functions are in this library file.
 Props to